open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/cluster_installers/docs/standalone-edge-node-installer.md

 There is two options to build a package

-- Build full package with RKE2 images/binaries, installation script, base extensions chart and container images, K8s dashboard manifest and images.
+- Build full package with installation script, extensions charts and container images.

 ```shell
 ./build_package.sh
 ```

-- Build package with RKE2 images/binaries, installation script, base extensions chart and K8s dashboard manifest.
-The container image are not archived as part of this package and they are expected to be pulled from internet during RKE2 cluster bootstrap on the Edge Node.
+- Build package with k3s images/binaries, installation script, extension charts and manifests.
+The container images are not archived as part of this package and they are expected to be pulled from internet during k3s cluster bootstrap on the Edge Node.
 ```shell
 ./build_package.sh --no-ext-image
 ```